Website Benchmarking Analytics to Increase eCommerce Conversions

 3 Website Benchmarking Metrics to Monitor

 One of the most important benchmarks that you should be monitoring has to do with load times.
 Make no mistake: if you give a user any reason at all to leave your site, no matter how small, they will ultimately feel compelled to take it.
-When you look at the list of reasons why a person might leave an eCommerce destination, “a slow loading page” is always at the top of the list.
+When you look at the list of reasons why a person might leave an eCommerce destination, “a slow-loading page” is always at the top of the list.
 You need to make sure that you’re optimizing all of your pages for every type of device imaginable to improve conversion rates dramatically.

 Uptime and Downtime

 Another one of the major sticking points for many eCommerce users has to do with disruptions.
 If the sales funnel is disrupted in any way, you’ve essentially stopped a conversion dead in its tracks.
-One of the most unfortunately common (and easily avoidable) of these disruptions has to do with downtime.
+One of the most unfortunately common (and easily avoidable) of these disruptions have to do with downtime.
 Many times crashes are caused not by failures of the hosting provider or other hardware, but by failures on the page where third parties were integrated with your own code.
 There are steps you can take to ensure that your pages are not subject to unnecessary downtime and reduce the risk of losing conversions.

 Time to Interact

 Simply put, “time to interact” is exactly what it sounds like – the total amount of time that it takes after an eCommerce page loads that users can begin to interact with it.
-If your page displays content quickly but the user can’t scroll, interact, or sees flickering or choppiness, it essentially accomplishes the same thing as a slowly loading page – it will frustrate visitors and may drive them right back to where they came.
+If your page displays content quickly but the user can’t scroll, interact, or sees flickering or choppiness, it essentially accomplishes the same thing as a slowly loading page – it will frustrate visitors and may drive them right back to where they came from.
 If your competitors can provide a smoother, faster UX, your conversion rates will plummet.